I added new locations on Sunday night, December 22, such as this one on Meadowlark Lane near 23rd Avenue.

 Here's a video I shot just a few days ago as it snowed on the display.

-Near Dale's house you'll also find this highly color saturated home at 3001 North Monroe.
+Near Dale's house you'll also find this highly color saturated home at 3001 North Monroe Street.
 In addition to lots of LED lights, they've chosen to use their house as a canvas for colored floodlights and have "Glory to God" and "Peace on Earth" signs."
-There's also a manger scene that faces 30th Ave.
+There's also a manger scene that faces 30th Avenue.

 Wesley Towers, a retirement complex at 700 Monterey Place, features stars facing four directions, horizontal architectural lights and a pole tree.
 Some homes in the neighborhood have smaller pole trees.

 If you're in Hutchinson on December 21, take in the Hyde Park luminaria (one night only).
 It covers a 36 block area from Main to Monroe streets and from 23rd to 18th avenues.
 There are usually horse and wagon rides and refreshments.
-For more info and pictures see this 2008 blog post.
+For more info and pictures see Hyde Park Luminaria in Hutchinson

 Aside from its impressive luminaria, the Hyde Park area has some wonderfully decorated homes.
 This resident at 201 West 20th Ave. displays a collection of blow mold Santas.

-Within this area, part of East 20th Ave. displays blow mold candy canes.
+Within this area, part of East 20th Avenue displays blow mold candy canes.

-The house at 23 Rambler Road is also quite ornate and has a small Ferris wheel with stuffed animals.
+Also within the perimeter light area, the house at 23 Rambler Road is also quite ornate and has a small Ferris wheel

 A neighborhood north of 56th street features large wooden Christmas cards, though sadly the tradition is fading.
 I recommend starting at Sequoia and 56th.